scality/metalk8s/docs/architecture/cluster-services.rst

 ---------------------
-Metering and monitoring of a MetalK8s cluster is handled by the Prometheus_ stack, including the Prometheus TSDB for metrics storage, Alertmanager_ to send alerts when pre-configured conditions are (not) met, and Grafana_ to visualize stored metrics using predefined dashboards.
+Metering and monitoring of a MetalK8s cluster is handled by the Prometheus_ stack, including the Prometheus TSDB for metrics storage, Alertmanager_ to send alerts when preconfigured conditions are (not) met, and Grafana_ to visualize stored metrics using predefined dashboards.

 .. _Prometheus: https://prometheus.io